 What is counselling?

 It can be overwhelming to think about opening yourself up to a complete stranger in a counselling situation.
 What will you talk about?
 Do you really need help?
 What if your friends think you're crazy for getting help?
+Is there a difference between therapy and counselling?

 Counselling provides a chance for you to share your hurt, begin healing, and find hope again.
 Depending on what you are facing in your life, counselling can be a chance to learn new ways to cope with the stresses in your life and perhaps how you relate to difficult people you are in relationship with.
 Counselling can help you to manage your emotions and explore why you are feeling depressed, anxious or stressed.
 It can also be an opportunity to dig deep and find healing from your experience of deep wounding and abuse.